miriam-goldman/microSLAM/README.md

 2) a metadata matrix of samples by covarites and the phenotype of interest in this case y, sample names should match gene data or be filtered to match on a species by species basis.
 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/metadata.png" width=400>

 Example of how to import data shown below.
+These data are simulated output from MIDAS 3, and associated simulated metadata.
+These data were modeled to have a strain that is correlated with the phenotype y, and a strain that is uncorrelated as well as 3 genes that are more associated to y than the phenotype.
+Age is was randomly simulated to be a covarite.

 ```
 library(tidyverse)
 library(magrittr)